crespire/ruby_chess/implementation.md

 **Brute force approach**

-Check every psuedo-legal move and run it through `move_legal?`.
+Check every pseudo-legal move and run it through `move_legal?`.
 If a move is not legal, we can query as to why with a `discovered_check` method that returns the attacker.
 Once we have the attacker, we can find the attacker move that includes our king, and intersection that with pseudo-legal moves from the piece we're moving.

 This approach seems solid, but not all together too smart.
 We are potentially filtering out a ton of moves this way (ie, with a pinned queen).